Jainism in Southeast Asia: Thailand

 Historically, Jain monks took Jain images to Thailand via Sri Lanka.
-A digambar Jain image is worshipped as an image of Buddha at Chiangmai.
+A digambar Jain image is worshiped as an image of Buddha at Chiangmai.
 However, due to a rigid emphasis on austerity, Jainism did not take root in Thailand.

 As of 2011, there are about 600 Jain families in Thailand, mainly in Bangkok.
 The Jain community in Thailand in not united, unlike the Jain communities in Singapore, the United States, and some other countries.
 Separate Jain temples exist for the Digambara and the Svetmabara Jain communities.
 The Digambar Jain Foundation was established in 2007.

 The Jain community also sponsors local Thai PhD students to pursue higher studies in Jainism.
 Some restaurants in Thailand serve Jain food.

 A majority of the diamond cutting and polishing business in Bangkok is handled by the Jain community.

-Vietnam

-There is no presence of Jainism in Vietnam.